-2.10 Study abroad
+2.10 Study Abroad

-- Students on full-time Honours degrees may undertake study abroad, for up to 60 credits of study at approved institutions on approved module-equivalent programmes as part of their programme.
-This is available to them during their second year of study, when undertaking Level 5 modules, and usually (but not exclusively) during the second semester.
+- Students on full-time Honours degrees may undertake study abroad, for up to 60 credits of study, at approved institutions on approved module-equivalent programmes as part of their programme.
+This is available to them normally during their second year of study, when undertaking Level 5 modules, and usually (but not exclusively) during the second semester.
 These equivalent programmes must be passed and failure will prevent progression to Level 6.
-Credits for the modules will be awarded but, as no grades are carried forward, this may have an impact on a student's final degree classification.
-Overseas study in Europe is conducted in accordance with the University's Erasmus Policy Statement. - 2.
+Credits for the modules will be awarded but, as no grades are carried forward, this may have an impact on a student's final degree classification. - 2.
 Students who are interested in studying abroad, subject to available opportunities, should contact their Programme Leader/Programme Area Leader in the first instance.
 The relevant application form must be completed no later than March of the previous year for Semester A study, and no later than October of the relevant year for Semester B study.
 The relevant Programme Leader or Programme Area Leader must support the application, given the potential implications for any student.